 At each WMMW session, the featured guest spends about twenty minutes addressing the topic “What Matters to Me and Why,” and then the floor is opened to informal dialogue for the remainder of the hour.
 Just as there is no one way to address the topic, so there will be no one direction in which dialogue will proceed.
-The student contact from the WMMW committee introduces the speaker and makes sure that the session goes forward in a professional yet friendly manner.
-An indirect purpose of WMMW is to maintain an arena in which people can talk about important, personally charged questions in an open, mutually respectful way.
+The WMMW program maintains an arena in which people can talk about important, personally charged questions in an open, mutually respectful way.

-Since WMMW takes place at the noon hour and since even busy people need to eat, a light lunch will be provided throughout the series.
+Since WMMW takes place at the noon hour and since even busy people need to eat, lunch is provided throughout the series.

 The program seeks to involve all members of the USC community and the Trojan Family.
 Not just students, but also faculty, staff, administrators, alumni, and neighborhood residents are encouraged to attend.
-Bringing together these diverse USC constituencies forms another indirect purpose of the series.
+Bringing together these diverse USC constituencies is another purpose of the series.